asplake/agendashift-open/framework.md

 ## Strategies

-Strategies for getting better at strategy – meta strategies and leadership principles:
+Leadership principles and meta strategies – strategies for getting better at the kinds of strategy that tend to drive transformation:

 [![Framework image][framework.image]][framework]